-The Birds of America; from Original Drawings by John James Audubon (1827-38) is one of two works—along with the Gutenberg Bible—on permanent view at the Beinecke Library; these extraordinarily beautiful and important books have been exhibited in purpose-built cases on the Beinecke’s mezzanine level since the Library’s opening in 1963.
+The Birds of America; from Original Drawings by John James Audubon (1827-38) is one of two works—along with the Gutenberg Bible—that have long been on permanent view at the Beinecke Library; these extraordinarily beautiful and important books have been exhibited in purpose-built cases on the Beinecke’s mezzanine level since the Library’s opening in 1963.

 Though the library’s marble-panel “windows” keep the light levels low in our upstairs exhibition area, even small amounts of light can damage books and paper over time.
-In order to preserve these works for the ages, the pages of both The Birds of America and the Gutenberg Bible are turned several times a year, limiting the light exposure to any one page opening.
+In order to preserve these works for the ages, pages are turned and volumes are changed regularly, limiting light exposure.

-READ more about these books: Seeing the Gutenberg Bible & The Birds of America
+READ more: Seeing the Gutenberg Bible & The Birds of America